 - ½ oz. freshly squeezed lemon juice

 - Pour the ingredients into a cocktail shaker with ice.

 - Shake all ingredients well, until very chilled.

 - Strain into a cocktail glass.

-- Garnish with a half-slice of lemon.
+- Garnish with a lemon wedge or peel.

 Amount Per Serving: Calories: 110Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 4mgCarbohydrates: 4gFiber: 0gSugar: 4gProtein: 0g

 Nutrition facts are an estimate and not guaranteed to be accurate.